Codes Dictionary

 WID code description

-pweal (=) net wealth
+pweal (=) private net wealth

-pwnfa (+) national non-financial assets
+pwnfa (+) private non-financial assets

-pwhou (+) national housing assets
+pwhou (+) private housing assets

 pwdwe (+) dwellings